How will Brixit impact the San Antonio Real Estate Market

 Mortgage applications have increased 17 percent according to the Mortgage Bankers Association and refinancing is up 10 percent.
 With the resulting yes vote from Britain to leave the EU, the global markets have become volatile.
 And this volatility have resulted in ultra-low mortgage rates for Americans.
 Word is that because of the Brexit, rates could drop even lower.

 What does this mean for San Antonio buyers and sellers?
 It means that if you were thinking about buying a new home, and needing to sell your existing home, now would be the time to do it.
 Trulia’s Chief Economist Ralph McLaughlin doesn’t expect the shock from Brexit to last more than the end of this year.
-So the clock is ticking.
+So the clock is ticking.“While the departure of the UK from the European Union has driven down the 10-year bond, and thus mortgage rates, we expect them to rebound later in the year as uncertainty over the economic consequences of the departure lifts,” McLaughlin said.*

 At www.MichelleSellsSanAntonio.com we offer great real estate tools to help you when buying or selling a home in San Antonio or surrounding areas.
 If you are searching for that perfect place to call home, check out our FREE MLS connected home search tool.
 If you would like to find out “What your current home is worth” try our interactive Market Snapshot tool that will give you a FREE home market value analysis report.
 Please contact us for a free, no obligation real estate consultation to help you sell your home or to schedule a showing.